-The Consumer Price Index (CPI) rose 0.4 per cent from January to February.
-The year-to-year growth in the CPI was 1.9 per cent in February, while the CPI-ATE growth was 2.4 per cent in the same period.
+The Consumer Price Index (CPI) rose 0.3 per cent from May to June.
+Higher airfares and fuel prices contributed most to the increase.
+The year-to-year growth in the CPI was 2.6 per cent in June, while the CPI-ATE growth was 3.2 per cent in the same period.

 |Monthly change (per cent)||12-month rate (per cent)||Index|

 |May 2015 - June 2015||June 2014 - June 2015||June 2015|

 |Other services with wages as dominating price factor||0.4||3.1||215.3|

 The CPI was 140.0 (1998=100) in June 2015, compared to 136.4 in June 2014, which corresponds to a year-to-year growth of 2.6 per cent.